common-workflow-language/common-workflow-language/v1.0/concepts.md

 JSON or YAML syntax.
 Upon loading, a CWL implementation must apply the preprocessing steps described in the
 [Semantic Annotations for Linked Avro Data (SALAD) Specification](SchemaSalad.html).
-A implementation may formally validate the structure of a CWL document using SALAD schemas located at https://github.com/common-workflow-language/common-workflow-language/tree/master/draft-4
+An implementation may formally validate the structure of a CWL document using SALAD schemas located at https://github.com/common-workflow-language/common-workflow-language/tree/master/draft-4